Cardiac surgery in an octogenarian Indian population

 Keywords:

-Octogenarians, Cardiac surgery, Euro score II
+Octogenarians, Cardiac surgery, Euro score IIAbstract

 Background: With increase in the elderly population, octogenerians requiring cardiac surgery have also increased in India.
 Previous literature suggest that surgical intervention performed in selected patients with preserved physical and mental health can provide acceptable outcomes with good quality of life.